szze/SpecFlowPlus-Resources/Embedding-Images.md

 You can use markdown code to embed images in your feature files.
 These images will then be displayed when viewing the feature file in TFS/VSTS.
+**Note: Markdown is only supported in Feature and Scenario descriptions.** This means you can only place markdown between the "Feature:" row and the first scenario, or between the "Scenario:" row and the first step definition.
+If you place markdown elsewhere, you will receive errors when building the documentation.

 When embedding images, the path to the image can be specified as a relative or absolute path.
 You can also embed images stored externally, such as on a website.
 Paths are relative to the location of the feature file.